All Episodes

 Many others we lost after from 9-11 related illnesses.

-That was really that was real.
+That was really, that was real.

-You know, but if, you know, this hedge fund billionaire and these other, you know, dozens of business executives, they they they're pledging they will not hire any members of these student groups at Harvard that signed on to the letter blaming Israel, the victim here.
+You know, but if, you know, this hedge fund billionaire and these other, you know, dozens of business executives, they're pledging they will not hire any members of these student groups at Harvard that signed on to the letter blaming Israel, the victim here.

-And by the way, late Tuesday, 17 other Harvard groups, you know, around 500 faculty and staff of 3,000 others, signed a counterstatement attacking the other group's letter as completely wrong, deeply offensive.
+And by the way, late Tuesday, 17 other Harvard groups, you know, around 500 faculty and staff of 3,000 others, signed a counter statement attacking the other group's letter as completely wrong, deeply offensive.

-Finally reported at the Havid Crimson.
+Finally, reported at the Harvard Crimson.

-Now last night on TV, I had my friend Cornell West.
+Now, last night on TV, I had my friend Cornell West.

 He always says, Brother Sean, Brother Cornell, how are you?